 Love boxing?
 Then The Boxx Method will be the ideal subscription service for you.

-You can choose from boxing basics, HIIT workouts, kickboxing, and yoga classes that sit under four categories: Boxx, Flex, and Flow.
+You can choose from boxing basics, HIIT workouts, kickboxing, and yoga classes that sit under three categories: Boxx, Flex, and Flow.
 You don’t need a special kit since you’ll be shadow boxing, but if you want to ramp up the results you can add a pair of dumbbells into the mix.

 Want to subscribe?
 It will cost you around $10 per month or about $36 annually.